electron/website/blog/electron-21-0.md

 ## What's Next

 In the short term, you can expect the team to continue to focus on keeping up with the development of the major components that make up Electron, including Chromium, Node, and V8.
-Although we are careful not to make promises about release dates, our plan is to release new major versions of Electron with new versions of those components approximately every 2 months.

 You can find [Electron's public timeline here](https://www.electronjs.org/docs/latest/tutorial/electron-timelines).